How pornography affects young people: what parents needs to know

 If your child is regularly seeking out pornography while alone, consider talking with your child about why they’re looking at pornography, whether they think it’s a good idea, and why.

-Where and why teenagers view pornography
+Insights for parents: where and why teenagers view pornography

 Children and teenagers mostly see pornography online.